 Figure 3.2-3 shows the three-dimensional perspective from two locations along that flight path, looking at the possible location of the exhaust stack(s) at the Haybarn Site (shown in yellow).
 This shows that the lower portion of the stack(s) (and some of the other proposed new infrastructure) would be masked by terrain on the west side of the site (the low hills behind where the power plant would be located).
 Lights on the stacks would be in the "heads up display" field of view of these aircraft as they go through the approximate "90" position (halfway through the turn) and would exit that field of view as the turn progressed.
-Therefore, there is a probable requirement to make these lights compatible with night-vision devices as appropriate.
 Note that the area immediately surrounding and behind the proposed site has a number of power line towers (on the sides of the hills and along the ridgeline) that currently have lighting that is in this same field of view.
 It follows that if the lighting on the proposed exhaust stack(s) is similar to those already present that there would be no additional impacts created.
-Figure 3.2-4 shows the site relative to the clear zone and accident potential zones from the most-recent 2017 Air Installations Compatibility Use Zones (AICUZ) study, and Alternative 1 does not creates new construction in these safety zones.
-Therefore, implementation of Alternative 1, would cause no significant impact to air space.
+Figure 3.2-4 shows the site relative to the clear zone and accident potential zones from the most-recent 2017 Air Installations Compatibility Use Zones (AICUZ) study, and Alternative 1 does not create new construction in these safety zones.
+Therefore, implementation of Alternative 1, would cause no significant impact to airspace.